Periodontal Disease Treatment Gettysburg PA

 We will refer patients to an oral surgeon if they experience problems like gum recession.
 Oral surgeons can remove infected gum tissue and provide grafting services to promote healthy regrowth.

-While gum disease is a common condition, it should not be taken lightly.
+While gum disease is a common condition, it shouldn’t be taken lightly.
 Read the answers to these commonly asked questions to learn more.

 Can gum disease be reversed?